ashokdudhade/relevant-programmer/src/pages/articles/2019-04-20--To Do web application with react hooks/index.md

 Components use hooks for logic and state management.
 Any action in the component will trigger method in hook and based on logic defined it will call an API and update state or do some other action in the app.

-Here is an example of todo item fetching hook. the useEffect method is used to make API call and it dispatches the action to update todo items
+Here is an example of todo item fetching hook. the useEffect hook is used here to make API call and it dispatches the action to update todo items. "useEffect" is kind of equivalent to withPropsOnChange HoC from recompose in addition it also has behavior of componentDidMount if no prop name is passed.

 ```
 import { useEffect } from "react";